ipfabric/docs/docs/releases/release_notes/previous_releases/nimpee_v2.md

 - Routing domains are now separated by sites
 - Switches with one default route are not calculated into the routing domain
-- Port-channel members with stp are not considered network edge
+- Port-channel members with STP are not considered network edge
 - Phone and AP ports are considered network edge
 - EOL reports for Juniper had incorrect data
 - IP Phones are now detected using MAC in addition to LLDP/CDP